Lady Sarah Napier: Education and coming of age

+As dictated in their father's will, Emily reluctantly sent her fourteen-year-old sister back to London for her first season in 1759.
+Provided with a dowry of £10,000 to find a worthy husband, Sarah stayed at Holland House, the home of her eldest sister, Lady Caroline Fox.
 Described by Caroline as "immensely pretty" and in possession of a "vastly engaging" manner, Sarah was also at first awkward and unsure of her attractions.
-She soon gained a reputation for beauty; her brother-in-law, the politician Henry Fox characterised her as "different from & prettyer than any other girl [he] ever saw... her beauty is not easily described, otherwise by saying she had the finest complexion, most beautiful hair, with a sprightly and fine air, a pretty mouth, remarkably fine teeth & excess of bloom in her cheeks".
+She soon gained a reputation for beauty; her brother-in-law, the Whig politician Henry Fox, characterised her as "different from & prettyer than any other girl [he] ever saw ... her beauty is not easily described, otherwise by saying she had the finest complexion, most beautiful hair, with a sprightly and fine air, a pretty mouth, remarkably fine teeth & excess of bloom in her cheeks."